Nea Palatia

 Nea Palatia (Greek: Νέα Παλάτια literally "New Palaces") is a community in East Attica, Greece.
 Since the 2011 local government reform it is part of the municipality Oropos, of which it is a community.
 It is part of Athens metropolitan area.

 Geography

 Nea Palatia is a seaside town, situated on the south coast of the South Euboean Gulf.
 The town Skala Oropou is directly adjacent to its west.
 It is 8 km south of Eretria (on the island Euboea).
-The Greek National Road 79 connects it with Motorway 1 (Athens-Thessaloniki-Evzones) near Malakasa.
+The Greek National Road 79 connects it with the A1 motorway (Athens–Thessaloniki–Evzonoi) near Malakasa.